 Instructions

-- Bake 20-25 minutes.
-Top with mozzarella and bake an additional 5 minutes or until cheese is melted.
-Cool 10 minutes before serving.
+- Bake uncovered for 20-25 minutes.
+Top with mozzarella and bake for an additional 5 minutes, or until cheese is browned and bubbly.
+Let rest 10 minutes before serving.

 Nutrition Information